CkyBlue/ADT_Wise/README.md

 log("Some more explanation text")

+light([1,2,3]) """Highlight line 1,2 & 3 in the pseudocode"""

-lock() """Freeze the function at this point and update visuals to show added explanation text and changes made to data so far, once user gives the go, unfreeze and continue"""
+lock() """Freeze the function at this point and update visuals to show added explanation text and changes made to data and pseudocode
+	so far, once user gives the go, unfreeze the function and continue"""

 """Carry out the changes described in above in program code, eg: self.dataStructure.setValue("Item", 0, "Ram")"""